College of Letters and Sciences

 Seth Copeland profile picture

-Seth T. Copeland earned his PhD in English from the University of Wisconsin.
+Seth T. Copeland earned his PhD in English from the University of Wisconsin-Milwaukee.
 His research interests include visual poetry, found poetry, comics and sequential art, documentary poetics, hybrid lit, asemic writing, post-structuralism, antifascist writing, digital poetics, and multimodal composition pedagogies.
-He has edited the online literary magazine petrichor since 2016.
-His first full-length poetry collection, A Wichita Mountains Ontology, is forthcoming from Grieveland Press.
+He has edited the online literary magazine petrichor since 2016 and is the co-host of the Tabi Po!
+Poetry series in Milwaukee.

 Education